enriclluelles/route_translator/README.markdown

 **Your current code will remain untouched**: your current routing code, helpers and links will be translated transparently - even in your tests.
 (Un)installing it is a very clean and simple process, so why don't you give it a chance? ;)

+This version works only with Rails 2.3.x.
+You can find all available versions in [the wiki](wiki.github.com/raul/translate_routes).

 Sample application
 ------------------
 There is a [sample application](http://github.com/raul/translate_routes_demo/tree/master) which can be very useful to see how to integrate this plugin on your Rails application.
 The application itself includes all the required steps: 3 lines, an optional filter and a yaml translations file were used.